 It is the way devices and appliances can be networked together to provide us with seamless control over all aspects of your home and more.
 Home automation has been around for many decades in terms of lighting and simple appliance control.
-Recently technology caught up with the idea of the interconnected world at the touch of your fingertips or a simple voice command to Alexa, Google Assistant, Siri, and Cortana.
+Recently technology caught up with the idea of the interconnected world at the touch of your fingertips or a simple voice command to Alexa, Google Assistant, Siri, and Cortana to a compatible device (if you have a Vizio TV or soundbar, check it out to see if you might be able to link it up to work with your Google device).
+You can even have a smart doorbell these days!
+Technology has come so far that you can see who is stood at your door from your phone, even if you’re nowhere near the house!
+Check out this article to learn how we got here – https://www.jazzukes.com/2020/12/3-steps-forward-in-doorbell-technology/.

 New home automation technology can send alerts to your smartphone and notify you about unforeseen events while you’re away from home.
-Such as water leaks, visitors at your front your door, and even remotely turning on lights while you’re on vacation, at work, or anywhere else.
+Things such as water leaks, visitors at your front door, and even remotely turning on lights while you’re on vacation, at work, or anywhere else.

 Grab your iPhone or Android to remotely control and change the settings in your house through a home automation app.
 Right now, there is an automation frenzy, and more than one-third of US consumers own two or more smart home devices, and it’s growing.